cse-labs/res-edge-labs/labs/beta-labs/res-edge-labs/kustomize/README.md

 # Ring Deployment

-- Resilient Edge ring deployment with Kustomize demo
+- Res-Edge ring deployment with Kustomize demo
 - Kustomize helps customizing config files without the need of templates
 - Kustomize provides a number of handy methods like generators to make customization easier
 - Kustomize uses overlays to introduce environment specific changes on an already existing standard config file without disturbing it